Davsan88/guidesAndNotes/aws_practitioner.md

 ### Elastic Transcoder vs MediaConvert

 - **Elastic Transcoder**: *The Old Way*.
 A cloud-based media transcoding service designed to convert media files from their source format into versions that will play back on devices like smartphones, tablets, and PCs.
 - **AWS Elemental MediaConvert**: *The New Way*.
-A file-based video transcoding service with broadcast-grade features, designed for large-scale video processing workflows.
+A file-based video transcoding service with broadcast-grade features, designed for large-scale video processing workflows. *More robust* service that can perform various operations during transcoding.

 ### AWS Artifact vs Amazon Inspector

-- **AWS Artifact**: A portal that provides on-demand access to AWS's security and compliance reports, such as SOC, PCI, and ISO certifications.
+- **AWS Artifact**: Why should an enterprise trust AWS?
+Generates a security report that's based on **global compliance frameworks**, such as SOC, PCI, and ISO certifications.
+- **Amazon Inspector**: How do we know this EC2 instance is secure?
+Prove it?
-- **Amazon Inspector**: An automated security assessment service that helps improve the security and compliance of applications deployed on AWS by identifying vulnerabilities and deviations from best practices.
+An automated security assessment service that helps improve the security and compliance of applications deployed on AWS by identifying vulnerabilities and deviations from best practices.

 ### ELB Variants

 Understanding the different types of Elastic Load Balancers (ELBs) helps you choose the right one for your use case:

 - **ELB (Elastic Load Balancer)**: A general term for load balancing services provided by AWS.
    - **ALB (Application Load Balancer)**: Best suited for load balancing HTTP and HTTPS traffic, operating at the application layer (OSI model layer 7).
+Can attach WAF.
    - **NLB (Network Load Balancer)**: Best suited for load balancing TCP, UDP, and TLS traffic, operating at the transport layer (OSI model layer 4), capable of handling millions of requests per second while maintaining ultra-low latencies.
    - **GWLB (Gateway Load Balancer)**: A transparent network gateway that can deploy, scale, and manage third-party virtual appliances, operating at layer 3 (network layer) of the OSI model.
-- **CLB (Classic Load Balancer)**: The original AWS load balancer, supporting both layer 4 and layer 7 load balancing, intended for applications built within the EC2-Classic network.
+   - **CLB (Classic Load Balancer)**: The original AWS load balancer, supporting layer 3, 4 and layer 7 load balancing, intended for applications built within the EC2-Classic network.
+RETIRED!

 Understanding these variations and differences between AWS services helps you select the appropriate tools for your specific needs, ensuring efficient and effective use of AWS resources.